grafana/loki/docs/clients/fluentd.md

 Key features:

-* `extra_labels`: Labels to be added to every line of a logfile, useful for designating environments
+* `extra_labels`: Labels to be added to every line of a log file, useful for designating environments
 * `label_keys`: Customizable list of keys for stream labels

 ## Installation